ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 	```
 	If the result returns "OK", the downloaded `qcow2` image is valid.

 3. Upload the image to Glance.
-You can either upload the image with the OpenStack dashboard or the command line client.
+You can upload the image either with the OpenStack dashboard or with the command line client.

-	* Upload an image using OpenStack dashboard
+	* Upload an image using the OpenStack dashboard

 		1. Log in to the IBM Blue Box Cloud OpenStack dashboard.
 		2. Under the **Project** panel, expand **Compute** and click **Images**.